pyrtlsdr/pyrtlsdr/README.md

 # Usage

+pyrtlsdr can be installed by downloading the source files and running `python setup.py install`, or using [pip](http://www.pip-installer.org/en/latest/) and
+`pip install pyrtlsdr`.

 All functions in librtlsdr are accessible via librtlsdr.py and a Pythonic interface is available in rtlsdr.py (recommended).
 Some documentation can be found in docstrings in the latter file.